hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 means for obtaining any earthly good or evil.
 Take whatever you want.

 Bengal is a land of Bhakti or Bhaktas.
-The stone on which Chaitanya used to stand in the temple of Jagannâtha to see the image was worn by his tears of love and devotion.
-When he took Sannyâsa, he showed his fitness for it to his Guru by keeping sugar on his tongue for some time without its being dissolved.
+The stone on which Chaitanya used to stand in the temple of Jagannātha to see the image was worn by his tears of love and devotion.
+When he took Sannyāsa, he showed his fitness for it to his Guru by keeping sugar on his tongue for some time without its being dissolved.
 He discovered Vrindavana by the power of insight he had acquired through devotion.